What are your mortgage options when moving home?

 How much can you borrow for your next home?

-Your borrowing capacity when moving home is determined by two things: the equity you have in your current property and how much the new lender will offer based on your income.
+How much you can borrow when moving home rests on two things: the equity built up in your current property, and how much a new lender will offer against your income.

-Combined with a new mortgage offer based on your income (typically 4–4.5x salary), this determines the total budget for your next home — try the borrowing calculator to get an indicative figure.
+Add a new mortgage offer based on your income, which is typically 4–4.5x salary, and you have the total budget for your next home.
+Try the borrowing calculator for an indicative figure.

 How much stamp duty will you pay when moving home?